mitul1118/mitul1118/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-React JS & NodeJS with MongoDB.
+React JS & NodeJS with MongoDB, MySql and PostgreSQL.

-- 🌱 I’m currently learning ...
-Angular
+- 🌱 I’m currently learning ... nest.

 - 💬 Ask me about ...
 React JS, Node JS